arizonaCameraLab/computationalImaging/ReadMe.md

 # Computational Imaging Codebase

-This repository includes notebooks support the textbook **Computational Optical Imaging**
+This repository includes notebooks and data used in the the textbook **Computational Optical Imaging** (SPIE Press, to appear in 2025)

-Compuational Imaging is offered as course number 556 in Optical Sciences at the University of Arizona and Computational Photography is offered as OPTI 600C.
-Both courses use this text which covers:
+The notebooks on this site are organized according to the chapters of the text, which are

+1. Introduction
-* forward models
+2. Forward models
-* inverse problems
-* computational imaging using ray optics
-* computational imaging using wave optics
-* computational imaging using focal optics
-* discrete sampling for digital photography
-* neural image compression, image estimation and camera control
-* array cameras
-* dynamic control and sampling
+3. Image estimation
+4. Geometric imaging
+5. Wave imaging
+6. Coherence imaging
+7. Digital imaging
+8. Design

+The website [imaging.computer](https://imaging.computer) distributes materials and links relevant to the text.

+The textbook was written by David Brady, who leads the [Camera Lab](https://arizonacameralab.github.io/) in the Wyant College of Optical Sciences at the University of Arizona.